tianheg/til/css/add-different-padding-to-each-side-of-an-element.md

-# Add Different Padding to Each Side of an Element
+# Add Different Padding To Each Side Of An Element

 ```html
 <style>